-The Voting 101 guide written by the Supervisor of Elections (SOE) has details regarding different aspects of voting.
+The Voting 101: A Voter's Guide written by the Supervisor of Elections (SOE) has details regarding different aspects of voting.
 See that and other parts of the SOE website for complete information.
 Listed below are the main points to consider:

 To check voter registration status: